fdbozzo/foxbin2prg/.github/CONTRIBUTING.md

 DO ReCreate_FoxBin2Prg.prg
 ```
 **Note: Do not run FoxBin2Prg.prg directly.**
+**Note: There might be an FoxBin2Prg error around _tests\datos_readonly\vw_local_encuestas_.
+This is intended.
+The file is in the test suit and is intended to create an error for testing purposes.**
 3. Do your changes
 4. On top of _FoxBin2Prg.prg_ there are two version numbers:
 ```